Yuzuru Hanyu leads glorious Japanese Olympic skating finish

 "I have no words right now.
 I am overwhelmed.
 I am just happy with my performance and my hard training and everything," he said.

-Asked how he coped with the battle to be fit, here's what Hanyu, who hasn't competed since October, said.
+Asked how he coped with the battle to be fit, here's what Hanyu, who hasn't competed since injuring his ankle in October, said.

 "I just thought, 'skate'.
 Just think about skating all day, all week, every day.
 And I trusted."